shabh2412/myhours-clone/README.md

 # Team Inconclusive-stop-6058

+# My Hours - Now you can track your hours using my hours!

 ## Description
 #### This is a project that demonstrates a tool which can be used for project management, task management, time tracking, expenses and team members.
 Starting with the user guide which tells you about how to use it?, what is the pricing and subscription plans?, what are the support options? and the use cases it gives you a dasboard in which you can manage all the projects, teams, clients and tasks for your organisation